meom-configurations/eORCA12.L75-GJM2020/DOC_eORCA12.L75/eORCA12.L75-GJM2020/README.md

   * Gulf of Cadix
   * Gulf of Aden
   * Gulf of Oman

+#### 2.3.6 zdfiwm.F90
+The code was modified in order to be able to read the file names and variables name in the namelist, through a `sn` structure, even though the full implementation with `fldread` is not yet done.
+In the RUNTOOLS, function `getzdfiwm` have been updated in order to be consistent with the new coding.

 ## 3. Input data files
 ### 3.1 Configuration files